ntamas/cl1/doc/cytoscape/index.rst

 - Load the network you wish to analyse into Cytoscape.

-- Click on **Plugins/Cluster ONE/Start** to start Cluster ONE.
-This will add a new panel called **Cluster ONE** to the control panels on the left.
+- Click on **Plugins/ClusterONE/Start** to start ClusterONE.
+This will add a new panel called **ClusterONE** to the control panels on the left.

-- If your network is weighted, select the name of the weight attribute on the Cluster ONE control panel next to **Edge weights**.
+- If your network is weighted, select the name of the weight attribute on the ClusterONE control panel next to **Edge weights**.

 - Click on the **Start** button at the bottom of the panel.
-Cluster ONE should detect the densely connected regions of your network and list them in a new panel on the Cytoscape result panel, which is usually on the right hand side of the window.
+ClusterONE should detect the densely connected regions of your network and list them in a new panel on the Cytoscape result panel, which is usually on the right hand side of the window.